 Heading over to eastern Utah, you’ll find the Arches National Park, so named for its impressive rock formations.

 Park authorities maintain several trails across the area.
 Some are easy and stick to the low-lying areas.
 Others take you up to some of the famous sites, such as the Delicate Arch and Fiery Furnace.

 If you plan on going hiking in the park for a couple of days or more, note that temperature variations are quite extreme.
 In the day, the heat can soar over 100 F, while at night, it gets cold enough for water to freeze.

 For those looking to hike in Alaska, Banff is a top destination.
 The region is famous for hosting conferences.
-But it also boasts more than 1,000 miles of trails which criss-cross the surrounding mountains.
-What’s nice about the area is that quality of trail maintenance.
+But it also boasts more than 1,000 miles of trails that criss-cross the surrounding mountains.
+What’s nice about the area is the quality of trail maintenance.
 Banff authorities pay close attention to path erosion throughout the year.

 Zion National Park

 Zion National Park in Utah is popular among explorers because of its ruggedness and lack of facilities.
 It is a genuine wilderness in many respects, although it does have trails and some amenities at tourist hubs.
 Utah National Parks Itinerary